 Taking advantage of the long weekend, we have made a family getaway to Madrid.
 In addition to visiting the family and spending Saturday at the Madrid Amusement Park with the kids, I was able to take advantage of Sunday to get a few minutes of training.
 There were two options, going to the Retiro Park to run where almost all the people of Madrid run, or in addition to going to the Retiro, to make a complete visit to the center of Madrid.

-And I think that the second option is much more striking, both for me and for you, because I took the camera with me and so I can make a travel guide, something like the "running guide 2015 Madrid", so that you can write it down on your next visit to the capital.
+And I think the second option is much more striking, both for me and for you, because I took the camera with me and so I can make you a travel guide, something like the "running guide 2015 Madrid", so you can write it down on your next visit to the capital.

 This is the complete route that I followed, so you can take reference of it.
 I took most of the pictures while I was running, so some of them might not have the desired quality, but I'm sure you'll still appreciate them.

 Obviously, for a route through the center of Madrid you can't expect to do it on a Saturday at 6 p.m.
 So you have no choice but to get up early.
 Because on a Sunday at 8 a.m., who will be on the street?
 Well, server and some taxi.

 The first point on the route was the Retiro ParkHowever, it is a green lung in the heart of the city, a very pleasant place to walk and which at this time of year is truly beautiful.